 John Cale being the tall, brooding, avant-Welsh part of the Velvet Underground sound that changed everything forever – the man who brought the white light to the white heat, did dangerous things with his viola among other noise crimes.
 But he was gone from the Velvets by 1970, pursuing a solo (and) producing career that seemed to get him wherever he felt like going.
 In 1979, this meant a live album that was as hard as punk, but tougher, more seasoned.
 Like the greedy, full-on call to war of Mercenaries, monstrous and strong, and yes, the very definition of nihilistic.
 But in a good way.

 “Avant jazz terrorist Copernicus unleashes a rant that comes across like a Catholic mass on bad acid.
-Or more to the point, he’s riffing on that knife’s edge of impenetrable physics which seems to argue that nothing exists anyway, so go ahead, humanity, blow yourselves away.
+Or more to the point, he’s riffing on that knife’s edge of impenetrable physics which seems to argue that nothing exists anyway, so go ahead, humanity, blow yourself the f*** away.
 Nothing gets lost if it never even was in the first place.
-Not suitable for anyone in middle management.”
-(Philip Random)
+As with many an apocalyptic, I’m impressed with his enthusiasm, skeptical of his conclusions. ” (Philip Random)